Hayley Jensen

 Hayley Jensen (born 7 January 1983) is an Australian singer and songwriter who became known after appearing on the second series (2004) of Australian Idol.
 She was the fourth finalist, leaving the show on 1 November.
 She spent three years as the lead vocalist of alternative rock band Seasons and dance-rock outfit Silver Cities.
 Jensen's EP Past Tense and Present Peace was released in February 2017 and reached #1 on the Australian iTunes Country chart followed in 2018 by the album Turning Up the Dial which she toured across Australia, the UK and Canada.

 Hayley's third studio album Breakin' Hearts was released on 22 October 2021 and came in as the #1 ARIA Country Album and #4 ARIA Australian Albums (all genres).

+Country Soul was released on 29 August 2025 as the 4th studio album and hit the charts as #1 Australian 100% Independent Album and #2 Aria Australian Album (all genres) and #14 Aria Album overall, Hayley's best result so far.
+Produced by award-winning duo MSquared (Casey Barnes, Kaylee Bell), Country Soul features 13 tracks that bring Jensen’s signature grit, sass, and powerhouse vocals to life.

 Early life

 Hayley Jensen was born in Albury, New South Wales, but has lived in Canberra for most of her life.
 Before entering the Australian Idol competition, she studied Jazz vocals at the ANU whilst completing year 11–12, and then went on to study Economics and Management at the University of Canberra.